Dreaming381/Latios-Framework-Documentation/LifeFX/Getting Started.md

 `GraphicsGlobalBufferBroadcastSystem` only runs the first time it is invoked in a frame.

+### Tracked Transform

+The `TrackedWorldTransform` component can be attached to an entity to have it automatically be tracked on the GPU.
+Tracked Transforms are stored in global buffer resource with the shader property name `_latiosTrackedWorldTransforms`.

+The two most-significant bits of `worldIndex` are used to encode alive and enabled states of the transform on the GPU.

 ## Making Your First LifeFX Effect

 ### ECS and Tunnel